St. James Episcopal Church and Rectory (Kittrell, North Carolina)

-St. James Episcopal Church and Rectory is an historic Carpenter Gothic-style Episcopal church and its rectory located in Kittrell, Vance County, North Carolina.
+St. James Episcopal Church and Rectory is a historic Carpenter Gothic-style Episcopal church and its rectory located in Kittrell, Vance County, North Carolina.
 It consists of a gable roof main block, three bays long, with a vestibule attached to the front and a small chapel added to the north end.
 Atop the roof is a belfry.
 It was built in 1872 and consecrated in 1878.
 The rectory is located directly behind the church and also has board and batten walls.

 On December 14, 1978, it was added to the National Register of Historic Places.